gaverhae/okku-remote/README.md

 ## simpleCalculator

-Before we can define the simpleCalculator, we have to set up the namespace
+Before we can define the ``simpleCalculator``, we have to set up the namespace
 properly:

 ```clojure